RafikaLassoued/Parsing-NoSQL-JavaCC/README.md

 Compilers have to perform three major tasks when presented with a program text (source code)  :
 1. Lexical analysis.
 2. Syntactic analysis.
-3. Code generation or execution .<br/>
+3. Code generation or execution .

-You can check for morre information about JavaCC (1): https://javacc.github.io/javacc/faq.html You can check for morre information about JavaCC (2): http://web.cs.wpi.edu/~kal/courses/compilers/JAVACC/JavaccPaser.htm
+You can check for morre information about JavaCC (1): https://javacc.github.io/javacc/faq.html , (2): http://web.cs.wpi.edu/~kal/courses/compilers/JAVACC/JavaccPaser.htm